Scott Beard Leadership Circle

 The Beard Leadership Circle is tailored to the unique needs of leaders at public liberal arts colleges.
 The BLC expands strategic skills, trust, and peer networks to help COPLAC administrators work effectively with their institutional missions, lead their academic units, and support student and faculty success.

-Current or in-coming department chairs or academic unit leaders who want to advance their leadership skills and are committed to participating in the BLC activities.
+Current or in-coming deans, associate deans, or associate provosts who want to advance their leadership skills and are committed to participating in the BLC activities.

 The Beard Leadership Circle is an investment in the health of your institution at a time when we all face new challenges, current realities like state funding, enrollment challenges, changing student demographics, and ongoing demands on students, faculty, staff, administrators, and programs.